 Medicaid covers various groups of individuals with limited means, including children, parents, pregnant women, and disabled persons.
 If you meet the income criteria for one of these groups and have osteoporosis, Medicaid may be available to you.
 In select states, Medicaid has expanded to include non-disabled adults without children, which opens up the program to a much larger portion of Americans.
 If eligible and approved, Medicaid will cover every necessary treatment and medication related to your condition for free or a very low cost.

 The Children’s Health Insurance Program (CHIP) is an extension of Medicaid for children under age 19 and pregnant women during pregnancy.
 If a child’s household income is too high for Medicaid, they may qualify for CHIP, and all types of regular and specialized medical treatment will be covered.
-Typically, CHIP programs offer subsidized coverage with very low premiums or copayments, to children in families who earn up to 300 percent of FPL ($69,150 per year for a family of 4).
+Typically, CHIP programs offer subsidized coverage with very low premiums or copayments, to children in families who earn up to 300 percent of FPL.
 Non-subsidized coverage is also available for a higher premium and higher costs to those who have incomes over 300 percent FPL.

 Group Health Insurance

-Those who work for an employer who offers health benefits, usually large businesses corporations, should look into obtaining coverage.
-Group health insurance is the most frequently used type of coverage in the nation, and a spouse and dependent children can also be added to your plan and receive the same benefits.
-Plans vary based on what your employer chooses to provide, though most are comprehensive, with access to all types of care.
+Those who work for an employer who offers health benefits, usually large businesses, may look into obtaining coverage if it is offered.
+Group health insurance is the most frequently used type of coverage in the nation, and at times, your spouse and children may also be added to your plan and receive the same benefits, given the option (some plans don’t cover dependents).
+Plans vary based on what your employer chooses to provide, though many are comprehensive, with access to various types of care.
 When applying, the insurance company will usually take several months to review each candidate, though you cannot be turned down for coverage based on your health.

-Although employers are not fond of adding a high-risk employee to their health plan, as rates will increase for them and everyone else on the plan, they cannot decline you coverage.
-Therefore, the treatments and medications you need as a person with osteoporosis should be paid for.
-These plans tend to be HMO or POS, which is more cost-effective for everyone by utilizing the HMO network.
+Employer plans cannot increase rates or decline you coverage, no matter how unhealthy you might be.
+Therefore, many medically necessary treatments and medications you need as a person with osteoporosis should be paid for.
+The best plans to look for are HMO or POS, which are more cost-effective for everyone by utilizing in-network providers for a low cost.
 Employees with osteoporosis should be able to find a doctor or facility within the provider network for their testing, surgery, and health care services.
 Always check your health plan’s benefits and provider list before obtaining a service, or choosing the plan.
 Making sure the services you need are covered and you are able to afford it is essential.